PNC Park

 Posted by Kurt Smith

-“Where are the best seats in PNC Park?”
-I get asked this by many fans planning a trip to Pittsburgh to see a Pirates game in one of the most beautiful ballparks in baseball.
-I’m happy to help…this complete PNC Park seating guide will tell you everything you need to know about every seating area!
+I get where the best seats in PNC Park are by many fans planning a trip to Pittsburgh to see a Pirates game in one of the most beautiful ballparks in baseball.
+I’m happy to help.
+This complete PNC Park seating guide will tell you everything you need to know about every seating area.

 Everyone’s taste is different, and everyone has different budget levels, so there isn’t one right answer to where the best seats are in PNC Park are.
 I’ll help you find the best option for your budget, from the most expensive to the cheap seats, including standing room spots and ideal places for shade.